 These PLDs are referred to as Policy Definitions for reporting BIE performance in science.
-Range PLDs describe the knowledge and skills that students throughout the range of each proficiency level are expected to be able to demonstrate in each grade.
+Range PLDs describe the knowledge and skills that students throughout each proficiency level's range are expected to demonstrate in each grade.
 For example, in line with the nature of the science standards, the science range PLDs combine science and engineering practices, disciplinary core ideas, and crosscutting concepts that students in grades 5, 8, and 11 are expected to integrate and demonstrate.
 The range PLDs appear in Appendix B.